ngds/ADEPT_frontend/README.md

 * DATE LIMIT OPTION - for static or current test sets
 * GENERATE NEW SET from EXISTING with new key
 * DELETE TEST SET - with deletion dates

-### Saved Sets

-User defined collections.
-These are saved collections that can be used as local sources for test sets.
-The user builds these dataset collections by:

-1. Select new, enter a new collection name and save.
-2. Return to the search tab, and select the new collection in the “Local Saved Set” list.
-3. Define a search and press save to add it to the collection.
-4. Additional single records can be added to the collection, by clicking on the Save Button that is at the top right of every record.